 CMA members receive a quarterly magazine (Chainlink) which communicates the club’s work at national and branch levels.

-Although the club is in itself a registered charity, it is also a generous giver to charities.
-And 10% of the club’s income is re-invested into other charities; the gift that keeps on giving.
+Although the club is a registered charity, it’s also a generous giver to charities.
+And 10% of the club’s income is re-invested into other charities.
+The gift that keeps on giving!

 Each branch of this national network takes charge of its own ride-outs, social and charity events, and prayer and Bible studies.